Skip to Site Header Skip to Main Content Skip to Footer

 Why Does Body Temperature Rise at Night?

-At night, your body prepares for sleep by cooling down, but after you've been asleep, your temperature can rise because your body is working hard to repair and rejuvenate during sleep.
-This causes your body to create heat.
+At night, your body prepares for sleep by cooling down, but after you've been asleep, your core body temperature can rise because your body is working hard to repair and rejuvenate during sleep.
+This causes your body to create heat, resulting in sleeping hot.

-Then there are other factors, which include room temperature, blankets, or even certain foods and drinks you ate before bed.
+Then there are other factors, which include room temperature, blankets, increased skin temperature, or even certain foods and drinks you ate before bed.
 All can make you feel hot at night.

 How Can I Stop My Body From Overheating at Night?

 To stay cool at night, keep your bedroom cool, use breathable bedding, and avoid heavy meals or drinks before bed.
 Consider using a Chilipad bed cooling systems or opening windows for better ventilation.
+The cooling mattress topper can absorb your body heat.
 Take a look at some advantages of sleeping cooler at night.

 Why Do I Still Feel Hot Even if My Room Is Cool?